 You know what they say.
 You (very often) get what you pay for… penny wise and pound foolish… I could go on.
 No doubt you’ll find someone online who’s willing to record your script for an unbelievably low rate.
 By the same token, I could give you a great deal on your next dental cleaning or tax review.
 How hard could it be?
 Point being, when you hire a union voice-over, you can be confident you’re hiring a professional, with professional training, and years of studio experience.
 Producers have told me time and time again that by hiring professional voice talent, they’ve saved both time and money on a final product they can be proud of!

 First, realize that voice-overs are not a quick path to fame and fortune.
 Employment is sporadic and unpredictable.
-In fact, 85% of members of the Screen Actors Guild make less than $5000 annually from acting gigs.
+In fact, a recent statistic put 85% of members of the Screen Actors Guild making less than $5000 annually from acting gigs.
 That said, if you really want to get into this field, make sure it’s for the right reason––that you love the work!
 First off, you’ll need to train, so if you don’t have an acting background, join your local theatre troupe or take an improv class.
 When you’re ready to get yourself out there, you’ll need a demo reel.
 It’s the VO actor’s business card, and it’s absolutely essential.
 Then there’s the question of agents, unions, whether or not to build a home-studio, and whether to set your sights on the mega-markets (New York, LA, Chicago) or something closer to home.
-I’d recommend checking out voicebank.net, where you can hear demo reels of all the professionals you hear every day.
+I’d recommend checking out an agency roster, where you can hear demo reels of some of the professionals you hear every day.
 What makes a good demo?
 Think you can compete?
 It’s a highly competitive field, so don’t jump in until you’re ready!